oceanzhang88/MigrationViz/index.md

 We see strong growth in the Southeast and Southwest, and declines in the West Coast and Northeast.
 Major states like Texas, Florida, New York, and California get the most attention, not just because they have huge absolute numbers of in and out movement, but also the sharpest changes--New York has the highest relative net outflux, and Florida has the highest net influx absolutely and relatively.

-Here is a comprehensive overview of population shifts from 2018 to 2022.
+Now lets look at a comprehensive overview of population shifts for all the states from 2018 to 2022.
 Through the control widgets, we can see both totals and percentage changes relative to the total population, as well as sort them by Influx, Outflux, and Alphabetically by state.
-There is also a slider to control the year.
+A year slider is provided to look at different years.

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/PopulationMigration_17017506894240/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link&:embed=yes&:showVizHome=no" width = '850' height = '650' scrolling='yes' style="display: block; margin: auto;"></iframe>

-The most obvious insight is the large outflux of people from California, especially in 2021.
+The first thing to note is the large outflux of people from California, especially in 2021.
 There is also a sizable influx into Florida during all years.
 Starting in 2021, there is a major shift for New York, as the number of people leaving jumps from 450k to nearly 600k.
 Sorting by influx, we can see that there is a pattern of people moving into southeastern states such as North Carolina, Georgia, and Virginia.

-If we show the migration changes as a percentage of population, we can see that the influx and outflux has a bias towards less popular states such as Wyoming, North Dakota, Alaska, and Delaware.
-Most states have around a 4-5% influx and outflux rate, however Washington DC in all years notably has over double the percentage changes of most other states.
-The non-mainland states of Alaska and Hawaii are also note-worthy for generally have high Outflux rates.
+Now, if we change it up and show the migration changes as a percentage of population, we can see that the influx and outflux percentage wise is higher in less populated states such as Wyoming, North Dakota, Alaska, and Delaware.
+Most states have around a 4-5% influx and outflux rate; however, Washington DC in all years notably has over double the percentage changes of most other states.
+The non-mainland states of Alaska and Hawaii are also note-worthy for having high Outflux rates.

 <h1 style="text-align: center;">Where did people go</h1>

 Now we know which states are gaining and losing people, but where are they coming from and going?
 In other words, which states have a strong relationship in terms of migration between them?

-The chord diagrams below show for each state, the amount of new residents coming from every other state.
+We have some chord diagrams below show for each state, the amount of new residents coming from every other state.
+Let's go over the large states we have already noted like California, Florida, New York, and Texas.
+We can also look at the trends for a couple more states, mainly North Carolina and Georgia as we see that they are seeing a high influx of people.

 ![largediagram](/assets/imgs/chord_all.png)
 This first one covers all states, and see large connections between New York and Florida, New York and California, California and Texas, New York and Texas, Virginia and Maryland, New York and Connecticut, and more.

+<h3 style="text-align: center;">California</h3>
 ![largediagram](/assets/imgs/chord_california.png)
 Here, we see where new California residents are coming from.
 Major states include Texas, Florida, and New York, plus nearby Washington, Arizona, and Nevada.

+<h3 style="text-align: center;">Florida</h3>
 ![largediagram](/assets/imgs/chord_florida.png)
 New Floridians are coming mainly from New York, some from California, and some from nearby Georgia.

+<h3 style="text-align: center;">Georgia</h3>
 ![largediagram](/assets/imgs/chord_georgia.png)
 Georgia has a lot of new residents from Florida, and nearby Southern states like Tennessee, Alabama, and North Carolina.
 Some New Yorkers and Californians are also moving there.

+<h3 style="text-align: center;">New York</h3>
 ![largediagram](/assets/imgs/chord_newyork.png)
 In New York, many people are coming from Florida and California, as well as nearby Connecticut, Pennsylvania, and New Jersey.

+<h3 style="text-align: center;">North Carolina</h3>
 ![largediagram](/assets/imgs/chord_northcarolina.png)
 North Carolina has a lot of people coming from other Southern states--Georgia, Florida, and Virginia--plus some from New York, and California.

+<h3 style="text-align: center;">Texas</h3>
 ![largediagram](/assets/imgs/chord_texas.png)
 Finally, Texas has huge migration from California, some from Florida and New York, and some from nearby states like Oklahoma.